 - You must make sure that the glue is even across the entire surface.
 When it is not even, some of the carpets might not stick to the deck.

-- After applying the glue to the entire deck from, you get the carpet and prepare for the easiest part of the entire carpet changing process.
+- After applying the glue to the entire deck, you get the carpet and prepare for the entire carpet changing process’s easiest part.

 Install New Boat Carpet

 - This is by far the easiest part of the entire process.
-All you need to do is lay the carpet on the adhesive after you have let it dry out for a bit.
+All you need to do is lay the carpet on the adhesive after letting it dry out for a bit.